Celecoxib has numerous indications, both FDA approved and non-FDA approved.

-The FDA recommends celecoxib and other NSAIDs, along with acetaminophen, as first-line analgesics for patients with osteoarthritis and rheumatoid arthritis.
-Celecoxib also has an FDA indication for the management of acute pain in adults and primary dysmenorrhea.
-Furthermore, the FDA also recommends the use of celecoxib as adjunct therapy in patients with familial adenomatous polyposis to reduce the number of colorectal polyps.
+The FDA recommends celecoxib and other NSAIDs (non-steroidal anti-inflammatory drugs), along with acetaminophen, as first-line analgesics for patients with osteoarthritis and rheumatoid arthritis.
+Celecoxib also has an FDA indication for the management of acute pain in adult women and primary dysmenorrhea.
+Furthermore, the FDA also recommends the use of celecoxib as an adjunct therapy in patients with familial adenomatous polyposis to reduce the number of colorectal polyps.

 Celecoxib is chemically designated as 4-[5-(4-methylphenyl)- 3-(trifluoromethyl)-1H-pyrazol-1-yl] benzenesulfonamide and is a diaryl-substituted pyrazole.
-The mechanism of action of celecoxib is due to selective inhibition of cyclooxygenase-2 (COX-2) which is responsible for prostaglandin synthesis, an integral part of the pain and inflammation pathway.
-This gives celecoxib its analgesic, anti-inflammatory, and antipyretic activity.
-Celecoxib does weakly inhibit COX-1 and therefore, may affect platelet function to a lesser extent.
+The mechanism of action of celecoxib is due to selective inhibition of cyclooxygenase-2 (COX-2), which is responsible for prostaglandin synthesis, an integral part of the pain and inflammation pathway.
+This activity gives celecoxib its analgesic, anti-inflammatory, and antipyretic activity.
+Celecoxib does weakly inhibit COX-1 and, therefore, may affect platelet function to a lesser extent.

-Celecoxib also has anticancer properties discussed below and exerts its anticancer properties by binding cadherin-11 (CDH11) which likely plays a significant role in malignant progression of cancerous cells.
+Celecoxib also has anticancer properties discussed below and exerts its anticancer properties by binding cadherin-11 (CDH11), which likely plays a significant role in the malignant progression of cancerous cells.

 Celecoxib is extensively metabolized through cytochrome P450 2C9 (CYP2C9) and may have interactions with other medications that are substrates of CYP2C9.

-Celecoxib is the active component of Celebrex, which is a medication that is taken orally and comes in 50-, 100-, 200-, and 400-mg doses.
+Celecoxib is a medication that is taken orally and comes in 50-, 100-, 200-, and 400-mg doses.
 In rare cases, celecoxib can also be added to customized compounds for topical administration with or without the use of iontophoresis or other topical delivery mechanisms.
 It is not available via any other route of administration.

-Like all NSAIDs, celecoxib carries an FDA boxed warning for cardiovascular risk including the increased risk of heart attacks and strokes.
-As a selective COX-2 inhibitor, celecoxib also faces increased scrutiny for increasing cardiovascular risk, since another selective COX-2 inhibitor, rofecoxib, was withdrawn from production in 2004 due to cardiovascular risk concerns.
-However, studies have shown celecoxib is equivalent to ibuprofen and naproxen regarding cardiovascular risk.
+Like all NSAIDs, celecoxib carries an FDA boxed warning for cardiovascular risk, including the increased risk of heart attacks and strokes.
+As a selective COX-2 inhibitor, celecoxib also faces scrutiny for increased cardiovascular risk, since another selective COX-2 inhibitor, rofecoxib, was withdrawn from production in 2004 due to cardiovascular risk concerns.
+Large reviews have had mixed results regarding whether celecoxib carries non-inferior or increased cardiovascular risk compared to ibuprofen and naproxen.